gromdimon/ml-random/README.md

 ### Projects Included:
 - Mikrograd: A minimal autograd engine based on [micrograd](https://github.com/karpathy/micrograd) of `Andrej Karpathy`
 - Makemore: A tool for generating synthetic data.
 Based on the [makemore](https://github.com/karpathy/makemore/tree/master) of `Andrej Karpathy`
+- RuPoemGPT: A character-level language model trained on a collection of russian poems.
+Based on the [nanoGPT](https://github.com/karpathy/nanoGPT) of `Andrej Karpathy`

   **Also here are some older projects, which were not included into this repository:**
 - [Glycoprotein prediction with AlphaFold2](https://github.com/gromdimon/AlphaFold_Glycoprotein)